 Smokers are sometimes lured to the patio just before bed for one more drag.
 The nicotine may feel soothing in the moment, but don't forget—it's a stimulant.
 It makes your heart beat faster, and will make falling asleep more difficult for you.

+This is the link between smoking and sleep quality.
 Nicotine—the addictive ingredient in cigarettes—has been shown to mess with the biological clock found in the genes of mice.
-In one study it disturbed the rodents' natural sleep rhythms, making it harder for them to get to sleep.
+In one study, it disturbed the rodents' natural sleep rhythms, making it harder for them to get to sleep.
 Some of those disturbances are permanent.
 Is it doing the same to you?
 Another concern is sleep apnea, a condition in which you are periodically deprived of oxygen throughout the night.
 Smokers are 2.5 times more likely to have it.